iz0qwm/ecowitt_http_gateway/README.md

 # ecowitt Meteotemplate plugin
 Simple plugin for [Meteotemplate](http://www.meteotemplate.com/), wonderful template developed by Jachym.

-- Download from the repository
+- Download it from the repository
-- Install in the plugin directory of your template website, just like another plugin
+- Install it in the plugin directory of your template website, just like another plugin
 - Go in the Plugin setup page, via Admin Panel of Meteotemplate
 - Configure it
 - Configure the GW1000 with the setup you read in the Plugin page